alisapush/rsschool-cv/cv.md

   I am a second-year Computer Science student looking for my calling in IT.
   My favorite subjects at university are all the ones related with programming.
   I also like to learn new technologies by experimenting with myself.
 For instance last month, I have created a cross-platform mobile app in Xamarin Forms (C#) because I was curious about how to change some settings in my favorite application.
-  The main reason I am passionate about programming in Swift is that I have the availability of necessary equipment: MacBook and iPhone =)skdmfksdf
+  The main reason I am passionate about programming in Swift is that I have the availability of necessary equipment: MacBook and iPhone =)

 * ### Skills
 	* Python